international studies program

 Charles Derber is Professor of Sociology at Boston College who teaches courses on Peace and War, and the Political Economy of Global Capitalism.
 He has written fifteen books, reviewed in the NY Times, the Washington Post, the Boston Globe, and other leading media, and translated into six languages.
 His books, which include Corporation Nation, the Wilding of America, People Before Profit, Greed to Green, Marx's Ghost, and The Surplus American have been translated into five languages and focus on capitalism, corporate power, globalization, climate change, militarism, economic democracy, and social movements.
 He has also written for the International Herald Tribune, the Boston Globe, Newsday, Tikkun, and many other periodicals, and is a regular contributor to WBUR/NPR's Opinion Page.
 Derber is a life-long activist who is active in peace, environmental, labor and other social justice movements.

-Assistant Professor, Political Science and International Studies
+Associate Professor, Political Science and International Studies

 B.A., St. Olaf College